 8. Overexcitedkay says Yes: “One of the smartest dogs I have ever owned.
 It wasn’t just because he could learn any trick too.”

 9. K8ie says Yes: “Our bichon was an incredibly intelligent dog.
 Very well trained and also loving.
 He would do all kinds of crazy tricks and you could point at literally ANYTHING and he would bring it to you.”

 10. Amaryllis says Yes: “Bichons are the smartest little dogs.
 My mom’s bichons were so smart it was scary at times.”

 If you’re looking for a small companion dog, look no further.
 There are a lot of great choices, but you really can’t go wrong with a Bichon Frise.

 The Bichon is more “tightly wound” and very observant of you and your needs.
 We call them “velcro dogs” because they stick to you like glue.
-Really, every time you get up the Bichon will probably get up too.
+Every time you get up even for a minute, your Bichon will probably get up and follow along.